purescript-contrib/purescript-colors/docs/Color.md

 hsl :: Number -> Number -> Number -> Color
 ```

-Create a `Color` from hue, saturation, lightness and alpha values.
+Create a `Color` from hue, saturation and lightness values.

 #### `black`